-KCC have made a very clear statement as part of this consultation.
+Kent County Council have made a very clear statement as part of this consultation.
 It says, "our proposals have been designed by considering where there is greatest need for our services."
-However, the reasons for the proposed changes appear to be primarily about property rather the need.
+However, the reasons for the proposed changes appear to be primarily about property rather than need.